-Under the “Cents-Per-Mile Rule,” you can also use the mileage rate, but there are strong limitations such as the fair market value of the automobile must be below $27,300 (for 2018).
-That will preclude most automobiles.
+Under the “Cents-Per-Mile Rule,” you can also use the mileage rate, but there are strong limitations such as the fair market value of the automobile must be below $51,500 (for the 2021 tax year).
+That will preclude some automobiles.
 But let’s run the math anyways.

 Having a mixed use (personal and business) automobile be owned by the business sounds like a lot of work.
 Everyone at our office likes French fries, but we won’t run a mile for just one.
 Let’s make sure it’s worth it.
 Will the tax benefit of depreciation in the first two years offset the additional imputed income?
 Perhaps.

 Keep in mind that it is difficult to justify 100% business use of an automobile if it is the only automobile you own- perhaps in Manhattan, but not for most Americans.
 Even if you have another automobile at your disposal, it still might not make sense to have your business own it.
 The question boils down to how many miles you will drive versus your ability to accelerate your depreciation versus your marginal tax rate today and the following years.
 At the end of this section on automobiles is an overly simplified flowchart to help you decide (or confuse the situation more).